frabas/DISPLACE_GUI/Readme.txt

 Since version 0.5.4, Displace supports builds under 64bit MinGW.
 Since version 0.6.0, Displace requires the Boost (Graph) Library.
-Since version 0.6.1, Displace depends on GeographicLib (http://geographiclib.sourceforge.net/)
+Since version 0.6.1, Displace depends on GeographicLib (http://geographiclib.sourceforge.net/) Since version 0.8.0, Displace requires R with Rcpp and RInside

 You can find the instructions for GDAL installation and 64bit mingw in a section below.